Array API Support#

 Key guidelines:

-1. Call get_namespace(message.data) at the start of _process
+1. Call get_namespace(message.data) at the start of _process (or _reset_state for stateful transformers).

-2. Use xp.function_name instead of np.function_name
+2. Use xp.function_name instead of np.function_name for all operations on message.data.

 3. Note that some functions have different names: - np.concatenatexp.concat - np.transposexp.permute_dims

-4. Keep metadata operations (axis labels, etc.) as NumPy
+4. Keep metadata operations (axis labels, etc.) as NumPy.